edydex/outlook_forensics/README.md

 2. **Get the actual compromised emails** - Extract specific emails from PST files based on the audit trail
 3. **Scan for sensitive data** - Automatically search through emails and attachments for keywords like "password", "SSN", etc.
 4. **Create interactable reports** - Generate HTML reports you can actually share with management or law enforcement

+**Bottom line:** You go from "we think someone accessed emails" to "here are the exact 47 emails they viewed, and 12 of them contained sensitive customer data."

 ## What You'll Actually Get